vens8/Online-Class-Helper-Windows/README.md

 - Download and run the OCH_setup.exe file.

 - Set up your classes by going to the Add/Edit classes tab.
 You can also load a .dat/.txt template using the 'load file' button.
+So you can make and share templates of your classes with each other!

   Note: Manually modified files won't work as they should be binary files and must be generated through OCH.

 - You're done!
 Head back to the main page and you will find your class details at the corresponding time.
 Good luck, and happy learning!